botshelomokoka/anya-core/Rewriteplan.md

 ## Ongoing Tasks

-- Continuous integration and testing improvements
-- Regular security audits and updates
-- Community engagement and open-source contribution management
-- Compliance with relevant standards and regulations
-- Regular benchmarking and performance optimization
+- Expand test coverage for both core and enterprise modules
+- Implement differential privacy in the core federated learning module
+- Develop documentation for both open-source and enterprise features
+- Create separate CLI and web interfaces for core and enterprise editions

+## Future Plans

+(Keep the existing future plans, but remove any Python-specific references)